Bitcoin-Monster/BTCMonster/doc/build-openbsd.md

 ======================
 (updated for OpenBSD 5.7)

-This guide describes how to build banqd and command-line utilities on OpenBSD.
+This guide describes how to build bitcoinmonsterd and command-line utilities on OpenBSD.

 As OpenBSD is most common as a server OS, we will not bother with the GUI.